makrai/notes/jenatton12-latent-factor-model-highly-multi-rel.md

       10. S. Kok and P. Domingos
         Statistical predicate invention
         ICML 2007
-    * [24] used a non-parametric Bayesian clustering of entities embedding in a collective matrix factorization formulation
+    * Sutskever+ (2009) used a non-parametric Bayesian clustering of entities embedding in a collective matrix factorization formulation
       24. I. Sutskever, R. Salakhutdinov, and J. Tenenbaum Modelling relational data using bayesian clustered tensor factorization NIPS 2009